dbnschools/moodle-theme_learnr/README.md

 # LearnR
 A Moodle 4.0 Boost child theme made for learners.
 The LearnR theme builds on the new layouts and user experiences introduced in Moodle 4.0.
 LearnR provides a variety of layouts and options that allow you to provide incredibly structured navigation and pathways to course materials.
 Continuing the line of evolve-D, Pioneer, and Fordson, the LearnR theme is focused on a student going from “login to learning” quickly and easily.

+## Ver 1.7
+* Layout changes: Moved course header image out of main content area and into actual header area behind the main content area.
+Moved the header block panel button to the upper right of the screen next to the Latest Courses drop down.
+* Easy Enrollment course code button and enrollment form has been integrated to work with the Easy Enrollment Button https://moodle.org/plugins/enrol_easy
+* Many styling fixes.

 ## Ver 1.6.1
 * Fixed conflict with Fordson theme